 - Sew the 62 1/2” strips to the top and bottom

-This blog post has been converted to an optional PDF that’s optimized for printing (less pages and no ads) Find it here.
-To make it even easier for you, ALL the Optimized for Printing PDF files (over 50) are organized in a library for you to access anytime you want!
+To make it even easier for you, ALL the Optimized for Printing PDF files (less pages, no ads) are organized in a library for you to access anytime you need?!
 Check it out.

 Finishing The Quilt